ricsanfre/pi-cluster/docs/_docs/monitoring.md

     -   Replace `${CLUSTER_DOMAIN}` by  the domain name used in the cluster.
 For example: `homelab.ricsanfre.com` `prometheus.${CLUSTER_DOMAIN}`, `alertmanager.${CLUSTER_DOMAIN}` and `grafana.${CLUSTER_DOMAIN}` must resolve to Envoy Gateway's Load Balancer service external IP.
       External-DNS can be configured to publish those records automatically from `HTTPRoute` hostnames.
+    -   Replace `${CLUSTER_NAME}` by the cluster name to be used as an external label in Prometheus metrics.
+This is useful when multiple clusters are federated or scraped from a central Prometheus instance, allowing to identify the source cluster of each metric.
     -   Replace `${STORAGE_CLASS}` by storage class name used (i.e. `longhorn`, `local-path`, etc.)
     -   Replace `${K8S_CP_NODE_x}` by cluster's control node IP addresses.
     -   Replace `${K8S_WK_NODE_x}` by cluster's worker node IP addresses.